junxit/us-congress-bills-110/metadata.md

 - 2007-06-26 — Introduced in House
 - 2007-06-26 — Introduced in House
 - 2007-06-26 — Referred to the House Committee on the Judiciary.
+- 2007-07-23 — Considered under suspension of the rules. (consideration: CR H8226-8228)
+- 2007-07-23 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+175.
+- 2007-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-23 — Ms. Jackson-Lee moved to suspend the rules and agree to the resolution.
+- 2007-07-23 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text as passed in House: CR H8226)
+- 2007-07-23 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text as passed in House: CR H8226)